Mass media in the Philippines: Violence against journalists

 The Philippines is among the most dangerous countries in the world according to various media watchdogs.
 The fifth annual Worldwide Press Freedom Index released by the international press freedom watchdog Reporters Without Borders (RSF) has placed the Philippines among the worst-ranked countries for 2006 at 142nd place.

 It indicated the continuing murders of journalists and increased legal harassment in the form of libel suits as part of the problem in the Philippines.

 Between 1986 and 2005, 52 journalists have been murdered and most of their killers go unpunished.

 The Committee to Protect Journalists ranked the Philippines among the deadliest and most dangerous places for journalists.
 The Philippines was also ranked as the most dangerous country in Asia for journalists in 2018 according to the Philippine Center for Media Freedom and Responsibility, which tallied 85 attacks on the media in 2018 under President Rodrigo Duterte.
+In the first year of the Bongbong Marcos presidency, the National Union of Journalists of the Philippines (NUJP) reported that 3 journalists were killed, 2 were physically assaulted, and 21 were subject to harassment.

+United Nations Special Rapporteur on freedom of opinion and expression Irene Khan in 2024 urged the government to do more to stop the killing of journalists in the Philippines.
+Khan described the killings as "most egregious form of censorship".